What Is Metadata? A Practical Guide

 “Meta” means to refer to oneself, or is the quality of being self-referential.
 “Data”, on the other hand, can be shortly defined as information.
 The definition of metadata is the product of these two concepts merging: the definitive properties of anything that contains data.

 Metadata is data that describes the main points of a given set of data.
 As such, metadata is the initial and primary point of reference for the management and comprehension of data resources.
-Its creation is specific to the context of whatever data represented.
+Its creation is specific to the context of whatever data is represented.

 Whether it’s a webpage, document, or file, metadata today most commonly provides basic context for search engines to sort pages according to the most important information within them.